-Storage and management of audiometry data
+Storage of audiometric testing data

-Before the audiometry takes place
+Before the audiometric tests takes place

 Before the testing process starts, clients should inform their employees that the hearing tests are being done, who is doing it, why it is being done and what will be done with their data, including what the employer will see, and the employees given the opportunity for some input into the process or comment on it.

-Storage of audiometry data by the client
+Storage of audiometric testing data by the client

 The data may not be kept with HR records - this is a specific requirement in L108 and, much to the chagrin of many HR departments the length and breadth of the UK, is an important point.

-Insurer access to audiometry data
+Insurer access to audiometric testing data

 Clients should even be careful with bodies such as insurers.
 Letting them view anonymous data which confirms trends and that the hearing tests have been taking place is perfectly fine, but they have no legal basis for seeing individual personal audiometry results.
-If an insurer wants to see the full report where results categories per individual are given, or the audiograms, then consent for that from the employees concerned should be obtained.
+If an insurer wants to see the full report where results categories per individual are given, or the audiograms, then consent for that from the employees concerned must be obtained.

-HSE access to audiometry data
+HSE access to audiometric testing data

 As the HSE are accessing data for regulatory compliance then access to the full report can be given however we would still recommend a discussion takes place first to determine if the HSE inspector concerned is happy to see anonymous data confirming the audiometry programme is in place rather than handing over personally identifiable information immediately.
 If they want to see it all then that is OK, but it's worth asking the question before handing it over.